-Here are the highlights from the St. Louis Police Department’s complaint log from June 15-21.
+Here are the highlights from the St. Louis Police Department’s complaint log for Oct.
+7-10.
 Thanks to Police Chief Richard J. Ramereiz Jr. for the following information.